hmcts/health-spring-boot-starter/README.md

 ## Usage

-Components provided by this library will get automatically configured in a Spring context if `idam.api.url` configuration property is defined and does not equal `false`.

 ## Building

 The project uses [Gradle](https://gradle.org) as a build tool but you don't have install it locally since there is a